-At the Menlo Park City Council's Oct.
-15 meeting, Powers announced formation of the nonprofit and explained its mission, asking the council to put on its agenda a discussion about potentially installing an abstract sculpture in Fremont Park.
+At the Menlo Park City Council’s Oct.
+15 meeting, Powers introduced the project and asked the council to put on its agenda a discussion about potentially installing an abstract sculpture in Fremont Park.

-The council is scheduled to consider the proposal at its Nov.
-5 meeting, which occurred after The Almanac's press time.
-(Go to almanacnews.com for an update.)
-According to a staff report, the installation would be a pilot project and the Parks and Recreation Commission would be expected to weigh in on the proposal first before the matter is brought back to the council.
+The council is scheduled to consider the proposal at its upcoming meeting on Nov.
+5. According to a staff report, the initiative would be a pilot project and the Parks and Recreation Commission would be expected to weigh in on the proposal first before the matter is brought back to the City Council.

-Councilwoman Catherine Carlton said that she's a fan of the sculpture, and had climbed on it while she was at Burning Man in late August.
+Councilwoman Catherine Carlton said that she was a fan of the sculpture and had climbed on it while she was at Burning Man in late August.

 In an interview, Lobykin explained that he made the giant sculpture by first carving it by hand, then enlarging it, 3D scanning it, and then building another prototype of the sculpture.
 Eventually he built it in small pieces using stainless steel and sheet metal.
 The reflective surface enables viewers to see either themselves or their surroundings in distorted reflections.

-Powers told The Almanac she's working with City Manager Starla Jerome-Robinson to develop a contract between the artist and the city for placing the artwork, and is finding insurance for it.
+Powers told The Almanac she’s working with City Manager Starla Jerome-Robinson to develop a contract between the artist and the city for placing public art, and is finding insurance for the sculpture.

-Its board is made up of Menlo Park residents: InMenlo co-founder and editor Linda Hubbard, architect Ana Williamson, and photographer Mark Tuschman.
-Officers are Powers, the nonprofit's CEO; Joan McLoughlin, secretary; and Liz Mayta, treasurer.
-Mayor Ray Mueller is listed as an adviser.
+Its board is made up of Menlo Park residents: InMenlo co-founder and editor Linda Hubbard, architect Ana Williamson and photographer Mark Tuschman.
+Officers are Powers, the nonprofit’s CEO; Joan McLoughlin, secretary; and Liz Mayta, treasurer.
+Mayor Ray Mueller is listed as an adviser to the nonprofit.

 Defining public art